Hulff/dotfiles/README.md

 # These are my dotfiles
-# im on arch using HyDe project to setup my Hyprland
+## Im on Arch using HyDe project to setup my Hyprland

 This directory contains the dotfiles for my system